Translate Dream Symbolism:

 When you park your car it’s like making a decision about a place where your life belongs.
 For example, you start a new job.
 You are getting somewhere in life.
 Then a month later the company goes belly up and you’re laid off.
-You figuratively park your car under a company structure that collapses.
+You figuratively parked your car under a company structure that collapses.
 The idea can also apply to a romantic relationship, housing situation, and a variety of other situations in life where you expect to stay for a while but things don’t work out.

 Symbolism is understood in context.

-It plays with language.
+Dream symbolism plays with language.

-Mine the Metaphors
+Mine the metaphors

 Many of the examples given for car symbolism show figures of speech and metaphors in action: backseat driver; drive off a cliff; hit a wall.
 Dreams are not only insightful, they can be funny and satirical.
 They memorably dramatize situations, and if humor or satire is the best way to tell the story, so be it.
-It’s not malicious but, for example, it might sting to see yourself drive off a cliff and realize the dream is talking about your tendency to ignore warnings and plow ahead no matter what.
+It’s not malicious but it might sting to see yourself drive off a cliff and realize the dream is talking about your tendency to ignore warnings and plow ahead no matter what.
 It’s exaggerated, yes, and it sure gets your attention!